Skip to content

 Notes

-How to Store: It is best to store the beef separate from the corn tortilla shells.
-Store the beef covered for up to 6 days in its liquid, or consomé.
+How to Store: It is best to store the beef separately from the corn tortilla shells.
+Store the beef covered for up to 6 days in its liquid or consomé.
 This will freeze very well covered for up to 6 months in its liquid, or consomé.
 Thaw in the refrigerator for 1 day before reheating.

 How to Reheat: Place the desired amount of beef in its liquid, or consomé, in a medium-size pot and heat over low heat until hot.
 You can also heat in the microwave until hot.

-You may need to use two corn tortilla shells so that they don’t rip from the liquid.
+You may need to use two corn tortilla shells so they don’t rip from the liquid.

 Nutrition